The affine Springer fiber-sheaf correspondence: Introduction

 \end{conjecture}

-In the case of homogeneous elliptic \(\gamma\) it was shown in \cite{VVfd} that the conjecture is true, the left-hand side being given by variants of rational Coxeter-Catalan numbers, in particular the $c_i$ can be explicitly computed.\footnote{For $\tSp_{t^m\gamma}$ i.e. the version in affine flags, the result is easier to state and simply says \(c_i=0\), \(i<r\)} Many low-rank examples are treated in a lot of detail in \cite{OY}.
-More complicated non-homogeneous elliptic cases for \(G=SL_n\) were studied in \cite{Pi}.
+In the case of homogeneous elliptic \(\gamma\) it was shown in \cite{VVfd} that the conjecture is true, the left-hand side being given by variants of rational Coxeter-Catalan numbers, in particular the $c_i$ can be explicitly computed.\footnote{For $\tSp_{t^m\gamma}$ i.e. the version in affine flags, the result is easier to state and simply says \(c_i=0\), \(i<r\) for the homogeneous elliptic cases.} Many low-rank examples are treated in a lot of detail in \cite{OY}.
+For $G=GL_n$ and $\gamma$ of slope $\frac{kn+1}{n}$, the corresponding sheaf $\cF_{\gamma}$ is described in Theorem \ref{thm: intro homogeneous 1} above.
+More complicated non-homogeneous elliptic cases for \(G=\SL_n\) were studied in \cite{GMO,KT,Pi}.

+In a different direction, we can consider the case of unramified $\gamma$ introduced in \cite{GKM}.
+The second author has computed in \cite{Kivinen} the equivariant cohomology of the affine Springer fibers in the unramified case and related them to the Procesi bundle on the Hilbert scheme of points.